jobjo/jobjo.github.io/_posts/2020-09-20-type-safe-dependencies.md

 title: Type-safe and composable dependencies
 ---

-Applications that need to communicate with the outside world often end up accumulating a range of dependencies – things like database connection-strings, logging facilities, or configuration options.
+Applications that need to communicate with the outside world inadvertently end up accumulating a range of dependencies – things like database connection-strings, logging facilities, or configuration options.

-Running an application in a specific settings means instantiating a unique set of those facilities.
-For testing purposes, we may want to provide mock implementations of some functionality in order to achieve deterministic results.
+Running an application in a specific setting means instantiating a particular set of configurations.
+For example, for testing purposes, we may want to provide mock implementations of some functionality in order to achieve deterministic results.

-What’s a good strategy for factoring out such dependencies?
+What’s a good strategy for factoring out such dependencies in OCaml?
 In this post I’ll propose an approach that is:

 - Type-safe